hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 For POST, PUT and PATCH requests, the simulator performs limited verification of the query, modifies the requested enpoint and sends back a \`204 No Content\` status code with no associated body.
 For the same request, a real Redfish service performs additional verifications and sends back a non-empty response body with a \`20X\` status code.

-The different behavior of the simulator, compared to a real iLO 5 Redfish service can be illustrated with a PATCH request for modifying the \`IndicatorLED\` of a computer chassis.
+The different behavior of the simulator, compared to a real iLO 5 Redfish service can be illustrated with a PATCH request for modifying the \`IndicatorLED\` resource of a computer chassis.
+The authorized values for this parameter are defined by the DMTF in the Chassis Redfish schema.